PseudoKnight/CHRegionChange/README.md

 * `from` locationArray
 * `to` locationArray
 * `fromRegions` An array that may contain regions the player is leaving.
-* `toRegions` An array that may contain regions the player is moving into.
+* `toRegions` An array that may contain regions the player is entering.
 * `type` The type of event that triggered this.
+(RESPAWN, EMBARK, MOVE, GLIDE, SWIM, TELEPORT, RIDE, OTHER_NON_CANCELLABLE, or OTHER_CANCELLABLE)